ue22-p25/backend-flask-chatapp/04/README.md

 the basics for Jinja2 templating is:

-- you compute one or several variables on the Python side - here we have `users` and `VERSION`
+- you compute one or several variables on the Python side - here e.g. we have `users` and `VERSION`
 - you pass them to the template with `render_template()`
   ```python
   render_template('users.html.j2', users=users, version=VERSION)